 For Students 25 Years of Age or Younger (Married/Domestic Partnership)

 Students who are receiving significant financial assistance from a spouse or registered domestic partner can qualify as financially independent as long as the marriage or domestic partnership has been in place for at least one calendar year prior to the quarter of application for residency.
-Documentation must be provided.
+Documentation of marital or domestic partnership and financial information must be provided.

 For Students 25 Years of Age or Older